aws-samples/amazon-codeguru-java-detectors/README.md

 This repo demonstrates some of CodeGuru Reviewer's Java detectors.
 For more descriptions on each detector, see our Detector Library.
 To see the Python code repo, click here.

-## Getting Started with the CodeGuru Reviewer GitHub Action
+## Try out the CodeGuru Reviewer GitHub Action on this example repo

 You can use this code repository to try out CodeGuru Reviewer at no cost to your AWS account